palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 We attempt to read the latest version of the range map, and if our timestamp falls within the validity bound, we retrieve the version.
 If it does not, we submit an identity transformation, which extends the validity bound of the current value.
 We then read the value again, and keep trying until we know what version to use.
+If we read a version we don't support yet, we throw (presumably, this is part of a rolling upgrade and should resolve itself soon).

 Installing transactions2 itself is done by a background thread that submits a transform that installs version 2 (or whatever specific version is included in config).